martinabruni/SkyAlertV2/README.md

 ### Notifications

-- Alerts flagged as important or containing errors are sent as Android notifications for better visibility.
+- Alerts flagged containing errors are sent as Android notifications for better visibility.

 ---